 Celia’s main teaching responsibility is on the PGDip in Primary Education (PGCE Advanced) programme; where she teaches professional studies and development aspects of the Early Years curriculum.
 As well as University based training, she also works with mentors and trainees in partnership schools.

-In addition to this Celia contributes to the Childhood, Culture and Education undergraduate degree
+In addition to this Celia contributes to the BA (Hons) Education undergraduate degree

 Greenway, C. & Martin, G. (2010).
 Neuroplasticity explained by broad-scale networks and modularity?
 Dynamical Psychology-An International, Interdisciplinary Journal of Complex Mental Processes.
 ISSN: 1946-7125.